whoisarjun/quizly/README.md

 An intelligent learning platform that transforms your study materials into interactive quizzes using AI.
 Upload documents, generate personalized quizzes, and track your learning progress with detailed analytics.

-> **Personal Note**: I built this app to help me study for my A-levels - and it actually worked!
-Now I'm sharing it with the world so other students can benefit from AI-powered learning too. 🎓

 ## Features

 - 📚 **Document Processing**: Upload PDFs, Word docs, and text files